ServiceStackApps/HelloMobile/README.md

 Once you have a server running you can run any of the included Client Apps by selecting it as the **StartUp Project** in the context menu and running it with `Ctrl+F5`.

-Each of the Client Apps have the same functionality demonstrating popular use-cases scenarios for calling ServiceStack Services:
+Each of the Client Apps have the same functionality demonstrating a number of popular use-cases scenarios for accessing ServiceStack Services:

 ## WPF

 ![](https://raw.githubusercontent.com/ServiceStackApps/HelloMobile/master/screenshots/wpf.png)

-All Apps run the same source code to call Services by sending the Typed Request DTOs in the **ServiceModel.dll** and utilizing different APIs and features in ServiceStack Service Clients.
+All Apps follow the same approach to call Services by sending a populated Request DTOs in the **ServiceModel.dll** that's sent using different APIs and features in ServiceStack Service Clients.

-Here is WPF's [MainWindow.xaml.cs](https://github.com/ServiceStackApps/HelloMobile/blob/master/src/Client.Wpf/MainWindow.xaml.cs) complete implementation below:
+Here is WPF's complete [MainWindow.xaml.cs](https://github.com/ServiceStackApps/HelloMobile/blob/master/src/Client.Wpf/MainWindow.xaml.cs) implementation below:

 ```csharp
 public partial class MainWindow : Window